The Art Institute of Seattle

 - The mission of The Art Institute of Seattle is to provide higher education programs that prepare students for careers in design, technology, business, and hospitality related fields.
 Graduates are prepared for entry-level positions and career/professional advancement in their chosen fields through curricula that emphasize technical and communication skills needed in the field, taught by faculty who are, or have been, working professionals, in an environment that encourages free expression, leadership and responsible decision making.

-- The teacher population of 57 teachers has declined by 57% over five years.
+- The teacher population of 57 teachers has stayed relatively flat over five years.

 |The Art Institute of Seattle||(WA) Community College Avg.|